De-Real/De-Real/README.md

 at the same time I prefer the process of development to be enjoyable to people, who work with me

-Technology stack: React, JavaScript(ES6+), SCSS, HTML, Redux, React Router, Firebase.
+Technology stack: React, TypeScript, JavaScript(ES6+), SCSS, HTML, Redux, React Router, Firebase and other.